RiiConnect24/Wii-Guide/_pages/en_US/hackmii.md

 If you need help for anything regarding this tutorial, please join [the RiiConnect24 Discord server](https://discord.gg/rc24) (recommended) or [e-mail us at support@riiconnect24.net](mailto:support@riiconnect24.net).
 {: .notice--info}

-This guide is intended for situations where you need to relaunch the HackMii Installer to reinstall HBC or BootMii.
+This guide is intended for situations where you need to relaunch the HackMii Installer to reinstall the Homebrew Channel or BootMii.

 It is also safe to [redo any exploit](get-started) to get back into the HackMii Installer.
 {: .notice--info}

-<button class="tablinks btn btn--large btn--primary" id="defaultOpen" onclick="openTab(event, 'hbc')">using The Homebrew Channel</button>
+<button class="tablinks btn btn--large btn--primary" id="defaultOpen" onclick="openTab(event, 'hbc')">Using the Homebrew Channel</button>
 <button class="tablinks btn btn--large btn--info" onclick="openTab(event, 'priiloader')">Using Priiloader/Preloader</button>

 <div id="hbc" class="blanktabcontent" markdown="1">